proteneer/timemachine/README.md

 # Time Machine

-A high-performance differentiable molecular dynamics, docking and optimization engine.
-Computes analytical derivatives of the MD observable (eg. free energies) with respect to the forcefield parameters.
+A high-performance differentiable molecular dynamics and forcefield engine.

 ## Features

 1. Interpolated nonbonded softcore potentials are implemented via 4D decoupling.
 2. Computes derivatives of the observables with respect to forcefield parameters.
-3. Equilibrium and non-equilibrium free energy estimators, with highly optimized du/dl computations.

 ## Deficiencies